Shop

 Working with a licensed healthcare provider is the first step to address the concerns noted above.
 In concert with that assistance, here are some additional options to consider to address apathy in its many forms:

-1. Learn your subtype.
-Take our NMH subtype quiz to learn your mental health subtype.
-Knowing your subtype can help you tailor your effort as you boost your resilience and motivation in meaningful ways.
+1. Learn your Resilience Type.
+Take our Resilience Quiz to learn your Resilience Type.
+Knowing your Resilience Type can help you tailor your effort as you boost your resilience and motivation in meaningful ways.

-3. Eat for Energy: Smaller, more frequent meals and snacks across the day can stabilize blood sugar and keep your energy up.
+2. Eat for Energy: Smaller, more frequent meals and snacks across the day can stabilize blood sugar and keep your energy up.
 Try to include some protein along with complex carbohydrates at each meal and snack for your biggest boost.
-You can learn more about this type of eating and the Resilient Diet at our Foundations section.
+You can learn more about this type of eating and the Resilient Diet here.

 Remember, motivation ebbs and flows and apathy is not your default state.
 Be gentle and encouraging with yourself as you build your motivation and create meaningful changes in your life.
 You can do it!